-Robertson-Walker metric.
-Throughout this paper, we use conformal time $\eta = \int \!\! dt/a(t)$, where t is the physical time, and work with comoving variables that are scaled by the appropriate powers of a.
+We consider a periodic domain of size L^3 .
+The smallest wavenumber is then $2\pi/L \equiv k_1$.
+In this work, we use cubic domains with n = 512 or 1024 mesh points in each direction with $k_1 = 1$, so the Nyquist wavenumber, $k{\text{Ny}} = k_1 n/2$, is either 256 or 512.
+We adopt a spatially flat Friedmann-Lemaître-Robertson-Walker metric.
+Throughout this paper, we use conformal time $\eta = \int dt/a(t)$, where t is the physical time, and work with comoving variables that are scaled by the appropriate powers of a.
 In particular, the MHD equations then become equal to the MHD equations in a non-expanding universe (Brandenburg et al. 1996).
-Our comoving variables therefore describe the departures from the expansion of the universe.
+Our comoving variables therefore describe the departures from the expansion of the Universe.
 The speed of light is always set to unity and the Lorentz-Heaviside unit system is used for the Maxwell equations.
 We also set the density at the beginning of the radiation-dominated era to unity.
-This also implies that the mean radiation energy density is unity and therefore the magnetic energy densities quoted below are automatically the fractional magnetic energy densities with respect to the radiative energy density.
+This implies that also the mean radiation energy density is unity and therefore the magnetic energy densities quoted below are automatically the fractional magnetic energy densities with respect to the radiative energy density.

-As was suggested in the introduction, we perform the simulations in two separate steps.
+As alluded to in the introduction, we perform the simulations in two separate steps.
 In step I, during the end of reheating, we solve the Maxwell equations with zero conductivity, but, owing to the breaking of conformal invariance, with a nonvanishing f''/f term, where primes denote derivatives with respect to η .
 Similarly, in the GW equation, the a''/a term is nonvanishing.
 In step II, we assume a rapid transition into the radiation-dominated era, where the electric field can be neglected and we thus solve the MHD equations.
-Owing to finite conductivity, electric currents can flow and drive fluid motions through the Lorentz force, which leads to additional induction and magnetic field amplification at small length scales.
-In that case, f=1 and $a \propto \eta$ grows linearly, so f''/f=a''/a=0.
+Owing to finite conductivity, electric currents can flow and drive fluid motions through the Lorentz force, which leads to ad-